rstudio/renv/README.md

 your R projects.
 Use `renv` to make your R projects more:

 **Isolated**: Installing a new or updated package for one project won't break your other projects, and vice versa.
-That's because packrat gives each project its own private package library.
+That's because `renv` gives each project its own private package library.

-**Portable**: Easily transport your projects from one computer to another, even across different platforms.
-Packrat makes it easy to install the packages your project depends on.
+**Portable**: Easily transport your projects from one computer to another, even across different platforms. `renv` makes it easy to install the packages your project depends on.

 **Reproducible**: `renv` records the exact package versions you depend on, and